How to use London Buses

 This is the main reason that stops some visitors from taking a bus, but it’s really quite easy.
 Buses in central London have displays and announcements telling you the next stop.
 You’ll also find time estimates at each bus stop.
 And if you’re still not sure, ask a fellow passenger.
 Londoners are very helpful when it comes to giving directions.

-If you do miss your stop, don’t worry, you won’t have too far to walk.
+If you miss your stop, don’t worry, you won’t have too far to walk.
 Distances between stops in central London are not that great.

 Bus routes to major tourist attractions